Your First 90 Days as Product Leader

 So, be intentional in showing your progress.
 Make sure your key stakeholders like your CEO and VPs are in lock-step with your leadership.
 That means building and maintaining visibility.
 Here’s what I mean:

-Building Visibility
+Building visibility

 • Update: This is where consistency really matters.
 Even if it feels like you’re repeating yourself, prioritize giving regular updates on you and your team’s progress, achievements, and needs.
 It helps to put these updates on a schedule for your most important contacts.